xenophile127/Legend-of-the-Mana-Sword/docs/scripting.md

 Runs the exit script for the current screen.

 ### ee - sRUN_ROOM_ALL_KILLED_SCRIPT
-Runs the the all enemies defeated script for the current screen.
+Runs the all enemies defeated script for the current screen.

 ### ef - sSET_NEXT_ROOM x, y
 Override the normal map layout so regardless of which direction you exit the current screen you will scroll to screen x, y.
 This is restricted to screens in the current map.
 See sLOAD_ROOM_INSTANT.